 Jay holds a B.A. in communication and biology from St. John’s University and a J.D. from Vermont Law School.
 Prior to joining MCEA, Jay litigated wage theft cases on behalf of employees striving for proper wages and clerked for Judge Ann D. Montgomery in U.S. District Court for the District of Minnesota.
 Jay serves on the board of SPAM FC - a local non-profit dedicated to offsetting rising college expenses - is a member of the Hennepin County Bicycle Advisory Committee, and co-owns an eco-tourism kayak guiding company on the Mississippi River.

-"Growing up on Minnesota's Iron Range meant living on an edge between heavy industry and boundless beauty.
+"Growing up on Minnesota's Iron Range, and in the traditional territory of the Anishinaabeg people, meant living on the edge of heavy industry and boundless beauty.
 To this day I recall my awe at sun-warmed taconite pellets on the tracks, strawberries and blueberries in the wild, and the endless wonder of northern lakes.
-Today I hail from Duluth, where the "Big Lake" also provokes the imagination and sustains the community.
-Unfortunately, our sensitive landscape is under threat.
-But Northern Minnesota has also instilled in me a love of place and a deep understanding of what is required to protect it."
+Now I hail from Duluth, where the "Big Lake" also provokes the imagination and sustains the community.
+Unfortunately, our sensitive landscape is under threat, and we have not adequately respected the treaty rights of native nations.
+At our best, Northern Minnesota instills in each of us a love of place and a deep understanding of what is required to protect it."

 JT holds a JD from the University of Virginia, MPP University of Minnesota, and BA from Northwestern University.
 He was formerly an attorney in Minneapolis and public-sector union representative in Duluth.
 JT is also the Co-founder of the grassroots advocacy group Duluth for Clean Water.